Michael J. Cullen: History

 Cullen was born in 1884 as the child of Irish immigrants.
+His surname derives from the Irish name O' Cuileannain or Ó Cuilinn.
 He joined The Great Atlantic & Pacific Tea Company in 1902 at the age of 18 and worked for the firm for 17 years.
 In 1919, Cullen joined Kroger Stores and worked for the company until 1930.
 While working as a Kroger regional manager in southern Illinois, he developed the idea of a supermarket.
 In 1930, at age 46, he wrote a letter to the president of Kroger, proposing a new type of food store with a focus on low prices, larger square footage, cash sales, no delivery service, and low-rent locations with plenty of parking.
 Cullen dramatically proclaimed: "I would lead the public out of the high-priced houses of bondage into the low prices of the house of the promised land."

 Cullen's letter went unanswered.
 Undaunted, and confident in his ability to see his idea become a reality, he quit his job and moved his family to Long Island to launch his own store.
 Cullen leased a vacant garage at the corner of 171st Street and Jamaica Avenue in Queens, just a few blocks from a busy shopping district.
 On August 4, 1930, King Kullen Grocery Company opened the doors to the world's first supermarket.
 The store carried a range of approximately 1,000 items, including automotive accessories and hardware, as well as groceries.
 Success was rapid.
 People came from miles around.
 To many of his customers, Cullen offered convenient and affordable food.
 Bold newspaper ads described the store as the "World's Greatest Price Wrecker."

 The chain expanded rapidly in the price-conscious environment of the Great Depression.
 King Kullen stores reused large older buildings, including abandoned factories and warehouses, in low-rent locations on the borders of populated areas.
 Facilities were simple.
 Service was minimal.
 Shopping carts were used and national brands were emphasized.
 The stores' no-frills bargain environment resonated with Depression-era customers.
 Ample, free parking was available in order to appeal to customers with automobiles and encourage them to purchase large quantities.
 By 1936 there were 17 King Kullen supermarkets with annual revenue of approximately $6,000,000.
 At the time, Cullen had plans for faster national expansion and franchising.
 However, in 1936, at age 52, Cullen died suddenly following an appendix operation.
 Following his death, the rate of growth of the firm slowed.